The fundamentals of Bellevue's Downtown are extraordinary.

 - Access: Downtown has an average Walk Score of 94 and a Transit Score of 60.
 Bus and carpool ridership continues to grow.
 Sound Transit's East Link Light Rail is under construction and will serve Downtown with two stations opening in 2023 (East Link: Seattle-Mercer Island-Bellevue-Redmond).

-- Growth: Since 2010, the number of Downtown residents has more than doubled to nearly 15,000.
+- Job & Residential Growth: Since 2010, the number of Downtown residents has more than doubled to nearly 15,000.
 Downtown increased its jobs base by 25% at the same time.
 More than 1.5 million square feet of new office development has opened in the past three years.
-Approximately 7 million square feet of office are in the development pipeline with more than 2 million currently under construction.
+Approximately 7 million square feet of office are in the development pipeline with more than 3 million sf currently under construction.

-- Economy: Downtown represents less than 2% of the city's land area, but its economic activity contributes nearly one-third of the city's tax revenue.
+- Economy & Tax Base: Downtown represents less than 2% of the city's land area, but its economic activity contributes nearly one-third of the city's tax revenue.

 - Retail: A premier shopping destination for the Pacific Northwest, Downtown attracts tens of millions of shoppers each year and generates more than $1 billion in annual taxable retail sales.
 The Bellevue Collection and The Shops at the Bravern are the major retail attractions with stores including Nordstrom and Nordstrom Rack, Tesla, Gucci, Anthropologie, Hermes, Louis Vuitton, Macy's, West Elm, Crate & Barrel, Apple, and Amazon Books.
 Old Bellevue offers great food and interesting shops in a vibrant neighborhood setting.
 Downtown is served by five grocery stores.